-🎗 Ballarat, Brisbane, Canberra, Melbourne, North Sydney 🏽 🕐 2 yrs FT (or equivalent PT)
+Brisbane, Canberra, Melbourne, Strathfield 🕐 2 yrs FT (or equivalent PT)

-The Master of Philosophy (MPhil) is a two year research degree in any field covered by the University.
+The Master of Philosophy (MPhil) is a research degree in any field covered by the University.
 It is assessed on the basis of a written thesis, which is submitted at the conclusion of the degree.